sneakerfish/bikedata/README.md

 **Radialchart**

-- This chart represents the amount of trips in a city by minute.
+- This chart represents the number of active riders in a city by minute for a given day.
 - You can select and unselect days to add them to the charts.
 You will find patterns that are sometimes shared by the cities or stand out.
 - The color of the selected day in the calendar is represented by a line with the same color.